refaktor/rye-website/content/cookbook/working-with/tables.md

 ```
 &nbsp;

-The fancy word "endomorphism" means that each of these functions accept a table and return a new table.
-This
-means that we can combine and keep combining them freely.
-It's all apples to apples to apples ...

 ![Cyberpunk docks](../cyberpunk_docks_3.webp)

 &nbsp;

 ## Next pages

-We will find more endomorphic function on page 2 of this series.
+We will find more symmetric function on page 2 of this series.
 Functions like `add-column`, `group-by`, and `inner-join`.

 We will also look into functions that do change tables **in-place**.
 The reason for using those could be big dataset and
 optimisation.
 Or that we want to use table explicitly to store state in our program.